Subscribe to our mailing list

 The monsoon takes place from July to September.
 Monsoon rains can cause:

 During the monsoon in the North East, leaches can be prolific.
 If travelling during this time, we recommend coming with long socks and boots that come up over your ankles to reduce the chance of a leach latching on to you.
-If a leach does attach itself to you, our guides are experienced in the best cause of action.
-But better not to get to that point in the first place, if possible.
+If a leach does attach itself to you, our guides are experienced in the best cause of action (usually a sprinkling of tobacco or salt will see them off).

 Several parts of India lie on highly active fault zones.
 The entirety of the northeast is ranked 5 on a scale of 1 to 5.
 The most active are along the length of the Himalayas.
 Earth tremors are common in these regions and can cause landslides.
 Limited emergency response vehicles, equipment and medical facilities could increase the impact an earthquake has.
 The risk in West Bengal (including Kolkata and Darjeeling) is ranked as 4 out of 5.